Logo Churn

 MetricDescription

-SubscribersThe total number of active, paying customers at the end of the period.
+RetainedThe number of those original customers who are still paying at the end of the period.

-ChurnThe number of customers who canceled all paid subscriptions during the period.
+ChurnedThe number of original customers who canceled all paid subscriptions during the lookback window.

-Logo Churn Rate (Red)The calculated Logo Churn Rate for the period (displayed as a percentage).
+Logo Churn Rate (Red)The calculated Logo Churn Rate for the period (Churned / Original, displayed as a percentage).

 Avg.
 6 Months (Red)The Logo Churn Rate averaged over the preceding six monthly periods (displayed as a percentage).